Above Ground Above Ground — When to Replace Above Ground Pool Liner - Signs & Diagnosis

 Quick Answer

 To determine if you need a new pool liner, inspect for tears, fading, stretching, wrinkles, or frequent water loss.
-Minor damage can often be patched, but extensive deterioration, multiple leaks, or liners over 10 years old typically require full replacement.
+Minor damage can often be patched, but extensive deterioration, multiple leaks, or liners beyond about 8-10 years old typically require full replacement.

 First, Let's Diagnose Your Liner's Condition